ssorrrell/coco3-extended-color-basic-vscode/markdown/en-US/ecb2/mid$.md

 MID$(s,p,l)

-Replaces a portion of the contents of string variable s with another string. s   - String being modified p   - Starting position in string l   - Length of section being modified
+Returns or replaces a portion of the contents of string variable s with another string. s   - String being modified p   - Starting position in string l   - Length of section being modified